M-Nauta/ProtoTree/README.md

 # ProtoTrees: Neural Prototype Trees for Interpretable Fine-grained Image Recognition
-This repository presents the PyTorch code for Neural Prototype Trees (ProtoTrees in short).
+This repository presents the PyTorch code for Neural Prototype Trees (ProtoTrees).
+Check out our [video](https://videos.mysimpleshow.com/qyZYnaTBHv) for a short introduction!

 A ProtoTree is an intrinsically interpretable deep learning method for fine-grained image recognition.
 It includes prototypes in an interpretable decision tree to faithfully visualize the entire model.
 Each node in our binary tree contains a trainable prototypical part.
 The presence or absence of this prototype in an image determines the routing through a node.
 Decision making is therefore similar to human reasoning: Does the bird have a red throat?
 And an elongated beak?
 Then it's a hummingbird!